nmuceros/muceros__nolita--final-project/README.md

     -Open bash terminal then create a folder where to store the repo

-    -Change directory to the newly creaeted folder
+    -Change directory to the newly created folder

     -Clone the main repo

         git clone repoURL

-    -Change directory to the repo folder
+    -Change directory to the repo folder "muceros__nolita--final-project"

 Step2: Setup Backend